Shivanikanodia/Resume-Agent-for-HM-Recruiters-RAG-LLaMa4-Prompt-Engineering-SentenceTranformers-Python-OpenAI-/README.md

 LLM endpoint URL & token

-Resume data path in Unity Catalog
+Resume data path from your database or connect with ATS to retrive resumes.

 Run all cells — summaries will be generated and stored.

-#### Benefits:

-Cuts resume review time drastically.

-Improves accuracy & relevance of summaries.

-Can be scaled to thousands of resumes.

 📜 License